Mesutdemirok/FlatmateConnect/replit.md

 # Odanet - Flatmate & Room Rental Platform

 ## Overview
 Odanet is a flatmate and room rental platform for the Turkish market, connecting individuals seeking shared accommodation with room providers.
-It focuses on verified profiles, intelligent matching, and secure communication to build a trustworthy environment.
-Key capabilities include comprehensive user and listing management, seeker profiles, real-time messaging, and advanced search and filtering.
+It aims to build a trustworthy environment through verified profiles, intelligent matching, and secure communication.
+The platform offers comprehensive user and listing management, seeker profiles, real-time messaging, and advanced search and filtering capabilities.
+The business vision is to become the leading platform for shared accommodation in Turkey, leveraging intelligent technology and a user-centric design to solve common pain points in the rental market.

-## Recent Changes (Nov 10, 2025)

-### Phase 3: Mandatory Image Upload Validation (Latest)
-- **Backend Validation**: Created POST/PUT endpoints for seeker profiles (`/api/seekers`, `/api/seekers/:id`) with mandatory `profilePhotoUrl` validation, automatic slug generation from fullName + preferredLocation, ownership verification, and Turkish error messages.
-Removed image validation from POST `/api/listings` to allow draft creation (images uploaded separately).
-- **Frontend Validation**: Added client-side checks in CreateListing.tsx preventing form submission without images (toast: "Fotoğraf Gerekli - En az bir oda fotoğrafı eklemelisiniz") and CreateSeekerProfile.tsx preventing submission without photo (toast: "Fotoğraf Gerekli - Profil fotoğrafı eklenmeden ilan yayınlanamaz").
-- **Architecture Alignment**: Listings follow two-step flow (create draft → upload images via separate endpoint), while seekers upload photo first then submit with path in payload.
-Both approaches enforce mandatory media at frontend and backend layers.
-- **Seeker Endpoints**: POST defaults `isPublished` to false, generates slug automatically, validates photo presence.
-PUT checks ownership, validates photo if updating, regenerates slug if name/location changes.
-- **Production Ready**: All validation uses consistent Turkish error messages, proper HTTP status codes (400 for validation errors, 404 for not found), and architect-approved implementation.

-### Phase 1: Cross-Platform Data Flow Fixes
-- **Centralized Configuration**: Created `config.ts` with unified API_URL and image normalization helpers for consistent URL handling across web/mobile platforms.
-- **Backend Routing**: Added slug-based detail endpoints (`/api/listings/slug/:slug`, `/api/seekers/slug/:slug`) with proper publish/active filtering, plus ID-based endpoints for mobile compatibility.
-- **Mobile Image Fix**: Resolved seeker profile photo display issues by implementing `getImageUrl()` helper in UnifiedCard component to prepend base URL to relative paths.
-- **Mobile Listing Detail Fix**: Corrected `useListing` hook to unwrap API responses properly, restoring title/price/description display on detail screens.
-- **Web Detail Pages**: Fixed "İlan Bulunamadı" errors by ensuring backend returns flat objects matching frontend expectations and enforcing proper status checks.

-### Phase 2: Dynamic Image Fallback System (Latest)
-- **Smart Placeholder System**: Enhanced `getImageUrl()` with deterministic CDN-hosted placeholders for seekers without photos (5 unique images selected by ID hash) and listings without images (single default placeholder).
-- **Robust Hash Distribution**: Implemented full-string hash function (FNV-1a style) ensuring even distribution of seeker placeholders across entire UUID, replacing weak first-character hashing.
-- **Graceful Degradation**: Added onError handler in UnifiedCard component that falls back to gradient placeholder when CDN images fail to load, preventing broken image states.
-- **Component Lifecycle Fix**: Implemented useEffect hook keyed to item.id to reset imageError state when card components are recycled during scrolling, ensuring fresh image load attempts.
-- **Backward Compatibility**: Maintained API suffix removal (`/api` → base URL) for web platform compatibility while adding optional type and ID parameters for mobile smart fallbacks.

 ## User Preferences
 Preferred communication style: Simple, everyday language.